157 Minutes To Hours

 Q: What about seconds?
 How do I include seconds in the conversion?

 A: To convert seconds into hours, first convert seconds to minutes (divide by 60), then convert minutes to hours (divide by 60 again).
-For example, to convert 157 minutes and 30 seconds to hours:
+To give you an idea, to convert 157 minutes and 30 seconds to hours:

 1. Convert seconds to minutes: 30 seconds / 60 seconds/minute = 0.5 minutes.